 Absolutely – lessons are tailored to the individual and their goals.

 Of course!
 I completely understand your reservations, because everyone has their own vocal style and this is characteristic of you and the way you sing.

-The aim of singing lessons is NOT to change your vocal style but to provide you with the tools and encouragement you need to develop your voice and improve your performance skills, while still retaining the same vocal qualities.
+The first (and most important!) thing I will do is check that the way in which you sing is safe and healthy.
+Remember that the aim of singing lessons is NOT to change your vocal style but to provide you with the tools and encouragement you need to develop your voice in and safe and healthy manner, while still retaining ‘your sound.’